pivotal-anz/ci-ultimate/UsingConcourse.md

 This is defined by the file `ci.yml`:

 ```
-# A script that runs a Gradle Docker image to run integration tests
+# A flow that uses a Gradle Docker image to run integration tests and if successful
+# pushes the application to PCF
 resources:
 - name: cf-spring-trader-repo
   type: git